2 killed in multi-vehicle crash on I-12 near Slidell

-SLIDELL, LA.– Louisiana State Troopers are investigating a multi-vehicle crash on Interstate 12 that left 2 people dead.
+SLIDELL, LA – Louisiana State Troopers are investigating a multi-vehicle crash on Interstate 12 that left two people dead.

 The two people killed have been identified as 77-year-old Grace Barthel of Mandeville and 55-year-old Ronald Destgermain of Mandeville.